Service-to-service authentication with Azure Data Lake Storage Gen1 using Azure Active Directory

-Azure Data Lake Store uses Azure Active Directory for authentication.
-Before authoring an application that works with Azure Data Lake Store, you must decide how to authenticate your application with Azure Active Directory (Azure AD).
+Azure Data Lake Storage Gen1 uses Azure Active Directory for authentication.
+Before authoring an application that works with Data Lake Storage Gen1, you must decide how to authenticate your application with Azure Active Directory (Azure AD).
 The two main options available are:

 - End-user authentication

 Both these options result in your application being provided with an OAuth 2.0 token, which gets attached to each request made to Data Lake Storage Gen1.